 The first/home page of your website should be called index.htm, index.html, index.php or index.asp.
 Please note this depends on the service you are using.

-Please note, the servers which use UNIX based operating systems as the chosen product use filenames which are case sensitive.
+Servers which use UNIX based operating systems use filenames which are case sensitive.
 For example InDex.HTmL is not the same as index.html.
-It is suggested to use all lowercase filenames also excluding symbols and spaces.
+It is suggested to use all lowercase filenames excluding symbols and spaces.

-7. Once the files have completed transferring the files will be listed on the right pane for the on the remote server.
+7. Once the files have completed transferring the files will be listed on the right pane for the remote server.

 If you are behind a firewall and/or a router you will need to use a Passive mode for FTP to get a stable connection.

-You can configure this setting as shown bellow:
+You can configure this setting as shown below: